Warren Evals — Guided Tour

 The Problem

-A 3-level evaluation system built on Tony's actual judgment patterns.
+A multi-level evaluation system built on Tony's actual judgment patterns.
 A cross-model AI judge (GLM 5.1) scores Warren's real outputs against rubrics extracted from 86 real Tony verdicts.
-The system runs both pre-delivery (quality gate before outputs reach clients) and post-delivery (weekly shadow review of all outputs).
+The system runs daily with automatic output collection, failure analysis, and a self-improvement loop.
+Every failure produces a fix recommendation that Warren implements and the next review cycle verifies.
+MLflow provides full observability.

 Key Design Decisions